 It also equips future leaders of both diplomatic and legal practice with knowledge and skills – such as critical analysis, strategic thinking and cross-cultural communication – to succeed in a changing geo-political world.

-You will be taught by internationally recognised scholars from both The Australian National University (ANU) College of Law and the Asia-Pacific College of Diplomacy.
+You will be taught by internationally recognised scholars at ANU from both Coral Bell School of Asia Pacific Affairs (part of the College of Asia and the Pacific) and College of Law.
 You will also learn from senior diplomatic and international legal practitioners with a specific focus on transnational diplomacy, roles of non-state actors, negotiation and conflict resolution, international law principles and more.

 You will graduate from ANU, a world-class university, positioning you firmly in the centre of a global network of leading diplomatic and international legal scholars and policy-makers.

-ANU is ranked #1 in Australia, globally #8 for Politics and International Studies and #17 for Law.
+ANU is ranked #1 in Australia, globally #9 for Politics and #17 for Law.